 Post updated 1/11/22, photo above is the original.

 One year ago: Cheesy Potato Casserole

 - In a slow cooker, place the chicken, roasted red pepper, salsa, cumin, chili powder, garlic, and a pinch of salt and pepper.
-Cook on high for three hours (or low for six)*.
+Cook on high for 3 hours (or low for 6)*.

 - Once the chicken is cooked, take two forks and shred the chicken and pepper right in the cooker.
 Add the pinto beans, toss to combine and cook an additional 30 minutes.

-- Arrange the chips on a large platter.
+- Arrange the chips on a large rimmed baking sheet.
 Spoon the chicken and bean mixture over the chips.
 Sprinkle the cheese over the chicken.
-Pop the platter under the broiler for a couple of minutes to the get the cheese all browned and bubbly.
+Place under the broiler for a couple of minutes until the cheese is bubbly.

-- Remove the platter from the oven and top with Greek yogurt, chopped cilantro, scallions and diced avocado.
-Squeeze of lime juice over the whole thing and enjoy!
+- Remove the platter from the oven and top with sour cream, chopped cilantro, green onion, diced avocado, and lime juice.
+Enjoy immediately.